George Livermore: Church

-Church

 Livermore's diary shows he participated in church activities throughout his life, including being a Sunday school teacher from time to time and writing hymns for Sunday school children.
 He bought various Bibles for his library book collection.
 About a quarter of his personal library consisted of Bibles or related Bible literature.
 One of these was a rare copy of Cromwell's Soldiers' Pocket Bible (1643).
 This Pocket Bible was a condensed version of the Geneva Bible, containing chiefly war-related verses to inspire the troops, as well as provide moral guidance.
 Given the printing methods of the time, a complete Bible would have been too bulky for a soldier to carry.
 Livermore's copy of the 1643 Pocket Bible is one of two copies that have survived into the 21st century.
 The 16-page pamphlet was the first of many condensed versions of the Bible, a form that would become popular for use by military authorities and by individuals.
 There were only two copies of the bible in existence when Livermore's copy was sold out of his library for $1,000 in 1894.

 In 1838, Livermore obtained a copy of the Coverdale's Bible.
 Another example of a rare Bible he purchased was a 1478 Venice edition of the Latin Vulgate, once owned by Pope Pius VI (with his coat of arms on the cover).
 Livermore purchased a copy of the Geneva Bible from Rev. Dr. Homer's personal library in Newton, Massachusetts, which had been presented by Admiral Sir Isaac Coffin to Dr. Homer.
 This is purportedly the same 1576 copy (with a ghostly outline of the royal arms) given to Elizabeth I by the printer.

 Livermore's library included a bible that had been owned by Adam Winthrop (father of the first Governor of Massachusetts); this copy is now held by the Massachusetts Historical Society.
 By 1861 some of the oldest printed bibles in the United States were owned by Livermore, including a copy of the Catholicon printed by Gutenberg in 1460, and a Faust and Schoffer's Testament of 1462.
 A single leaf on vellum of the 1455 Gutenberg Bible that Livermore owned was sold out of his library in 1894 for $95.